cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - LEB128 denotes an algorithm that converts an integer to a variable sized string.
 The algorithm encodes 7 bits per byte starting with the least significant bits in bits #0 to #6.
   As long as significant bits remain, bit #7 will be set.
 This will result in a single-byte encoding for values below 128.
-  Test vectors and reference implementations for LEB128 encodings are given in the appendix.
+  Test vectors and reference code for LEB128 encoding are available in the appendix.

 - prepend\_len(octet\_string) denotes the octet sequence that is obtained from prepending the length of the octet string to the string itself.
 The length is encoded using LEB128.